What is a Property Bond?

 The main risk factor with investing in property bonds is the history, credibility and terms offered by any particular provider.

-You need to source a property bond offered by a reputable company with a demonstrable track record of paying investors promptly, delivering successful projects on budget, and who offer a legal charge for security.
+You need to source a property bond offered by a reputable company with a demonstrable track record of paying investors promptly, delivering successful projects on budget, and who, ideally, offer a legal charge for security.

-- Less day-to-day volatility and risk than stocks and shares;
+- Less day-to-day volatility and risk than stocks and shares, if secured

 - Interest payments can be significantly higher than traditional dividend payments;